mavens-group/mavens-group.github.io/webpage/content/research/_index.md

 ## Isolating the Intermediate Scale

-We choose systems — substitutional alloys, layered surfaces, defect-bearing semiconductors, two-dimensional magnets — where the intermediate scale takes a specific, computationally tractable form, and where one variable at a time can be cleanly isolated.
+We choose systems — substitutional magnetic alloys, defect-bearing oxides, disordered catalytic surfaces — where the intermediate scale takes a specific, computationally tractable form, and where one variable at a time can be cleanly isolated.
 The recurring question across these systems is the same:

 <div class="callout-question">When does a local descriptor remain predictive, and when does an intermediate scale become decisive?</div>